About the Challenge

 Yes.
 Legally registered U.S. and non-U.S. organizations are eligible for the RISE Challenge.
 We welcome applications from U.S.-based organizations with a strong presence in the country(ies) they propose implementation.

 Can you confirm that three (3) support letters are required, as well as the three Past Performance Reports?

-The RISE application requires 3 Past Performance Reports.
+The RISE application requires three Past Performance Reports.
 The Past Performance Report includes information that your organization completes about the past performance, including: Referring organization Name; Point of contact; Point of contact phone number and email; Period of Performance; and Description of the Activity.
 There are fields to complete this information on the online application.
-You then need to upload a letter of recommendation for each of the 3 past performances described.
+You then need to upload a letter of recommendation for each of the three past performances described.

 RISE requests applicants to submit supporting documentation to verify the partnerships.
 Examples of supporting documentation could include, but is not limited to, a letter affirming your partnership or MOU.

 Applicants should arrange the partnerships that they believe will make their proposal successful and competitive.